 You must also submit a specimen of your signature as it appears on a legitimate form of personal identification (eg driver's licence, passport, etc).
 Your request WILL NOT be processed until you provide this.

-Although there is no direct charge to replace graduation documents not received for up to six months from the graduation date, the replacement documents must be personally collected or sent by Special Delivery to ensure safe carriage.
+Although there is no direct charge to replace graduation documents not received for up to six months from the graduation date, the replacement documents must be personally collected or sent by Express Delivery to ensure safe carriage.

 The academic transcript is the official and certified version of a student's academic record.
 The academic transcript lists the units and programs a student has enrolled in and all units they have attempted, and the grades received.
 An official transcript is always printed on secured University paper.
 As part of your graduation documents, two copies are included.